 where k is the shape parameter and λ is the scale parameter.
-Details on the fit models is shown in Table 4.
+Details on the fit models are shown in Table 4.
 For all intervals, seeker and hider, a Weibull fits well with R^2 0.99 and RMSE of 0.01.
-Auto-correlation results suggest that the length of an interval does not correspond to the length of intervals that follow.
+Autocorrelation results suggest that the length of an interval does not correspond to the length of intervals that follow.

-Future work needs to be done to validate and ascertain if the model results hold for other conditions not tested.
+Future work should validate and ascertain if the model results hold for other conditions not tested.
 In particular, the results may be quite dependent upon the map configuration (e.g., number of obstacles) as well as the speeds and the sizes of the avatars.